 - Have a safe exit route.
 Sometimes the only way for you to avoid rear-ending another vehicle is to pull to the shoulder.
 There may not always be a safe place to go to, but many times there will be a shoulder to drive to.

 Rear-end collisions are one of the most frequent collisions and can usually be avoided.
+Knowing a rear end collision lawyer Vancouver can come in handy if the worst were to happen.
 Being aware of your situation and using the appropriate speed and distance can help you avoid this.
 Not only will these tips help you from rear-ending another vehicle, but these can help you from being rear-ended.
 In the event that this happens, having vehicle insurance is important and can save you thousands of dollars, not to mention a ticket for not being insured.